bandaloo/tinsl/README.md

 at the top level, it defaults to zero, so we could have left the outer numbers off too.

+Look at the 'club' example in the playground to see many of these techniques in action.

 ### some notes about types, operators and built-ins

 For completion's sake, tinsl includes `bvec`s, `ivec`s, `uvec`s and `uint`s, on